Most Barbour products are not made in England nowadays.

 Quoting from the Barbour website (27/11/16) “The Barbour story began in 1894 in the Market Place in South Shields.
 Today the 5th generation family owned business remains in the North East, with Barbour’s headquarters located in Simonside, South Shields.
 Although it sources products from around the globe, Barbour’s classic wax jackets are still manufactured by hand in the factory in Simonside and each year over 100,000 jackets are processed via the central, subsidiary and local customer service operations.”

-If the bit of Barbour kit you are thinking of getting is not labelled “made in England” (i.e. it is foreign made) there are plenty of great British made alternatives such as Campbell Cooper jackets (note their hats are foreign made), Peregrine, Lavenham Jacketsand many more.
-Have a look under my clothing category for more ideas and for hats and scarves have a look under that category.
+If the bit of Barbour kit you are thinking of getting is not labelled “made in England” (i.e. it is foreign made) there are plenty of great British made alternatives such as Campbell Cooper jackets (note their hats are foreign made), Peregrine, Lavenham Jackets, Lavenir, John Partridge and many more.
+Barbour make great kit but they need to go back to clearly labelling country of origin and they need to return more production back to the UK.

-Below is the Border Waxed Jacket – a great bit of kit – made in the UK.
+Below is the Border Waxed Jacket and some other British made Babours – great bits of kit – made in the UK.